 • Palacio Episcopal

-The Bishop’s Palace offers interesting exhibitions in its handsome patio that are well worth a look.
+The Bishop’s Palace offers interesting exhibitions on its handsome patio that are well worth a look.
 The Palace also houses the Museo Diocesano with a collection of religious art, including some outstanding medieval woodcarving.

 More information

-If you would like us to customize an exclusive, luxury tour for you, get in touch with us and let us know your travel plans.
-We offer luxury food and wine tours for private groups of minimum 2 guests.
-All of our private, chauffeured tours are available year round upon request.
+If you would like us to customize an exclusive luxury tour, contact us and let us know your travel plans.
+We offer luxury food and wine tours for private groups of a mininium two guests.
+In addition, all of our private, chauffeured tours are available year-round upon request.

 Cellar Tours Private Luxury Food & Wine Tours